THE NEXT BEST ROAD BIKE SHOES

 Not only is it priced USD$200 less than the S-Works Torch, but the Torch 3.0 wins me over with features that prevent me from enjoying all the other goodness of the S-Works.

 Heel Cup – The Torch 3.0’s heel cup isn’t nearly as wide as the one in the S-Works Torch.
 It follows the shape of your heel – wider at the bottom, narrower at the top – and uses comfortable padding in the upper half to keep your heels in place.
-Recalling how much my heels floated (and blistered) in the S-Works Torch, I actually smile when my heels drop snuggly into place in the Torch 3.0.
+Recalling how much my heels floated (and blistered) in the S-Works Torch, I actually smile when my heels drop snugly into place in the Torch 3.0.

 Uppers – While the shoes don’t have any ventilation slots below your feet and only pinholes above them, the uppers are made of tough TPU (thermoplastic polyurethane) with a braided texture.
-The material isn’t as supple or breathable as what Specialized uses on the S-Work Torch.
+The material isn’t as supple or breathable as what Specialized uses on the S-Works Torch.
 Its stiffness causes the outside edge above the tongue to pucker below the lower dial.

 It has resisted scuffs quite well, however, and I expect it will be durable over the long term.

-If your feet don’t prefer as much ventilation as mine during the summer, the Torch 3.0 can be year-round shoes.
+If your feet don’t prefer as much ventilation as mine do during the summer, the Torch 3.0 can be year-round shoes.
 There’s also enough room to wear a thicker sock without any change in comfort.

 Soles – While I expect they measure differently, the Torch 3.0 carbon soles feel no less stiff than those of the S-Works Torch; neither Nate nor I could bend them.